kenbugasto/semiconductor-oee-analytics/README.md

 The application generates standalone interactive HTML reports that can be opened directly in any modern web browser without requiring Python, databases, or BI software.

-All reports shown below use fully anonymized manufacturing data.

 ## 🔧 Overall 24-Hour Per-Handler OEE Dashboard

 Equipment-level dashboard for analyzing individual handler performance.